Physical Human-Robot Interaction: A Critical Review of Safety Constraints: Final Discussion

 In \autoref{fig:boxplots}, we report the pre-collision speed limits across ISO-defined body regions under different safety constraint options.
 In particular, we compare quasi-static contact conditions, which include potentially-clamped scenarios, with transient contact conditions (in which clamping is excluded).
 For the quasi-static contact, two alternative constraints are considered.
 The first follows the approach suggested in ISO/TS 15066, which applies the kinetic energy constraint in \eqref{eq:constr_k} without explicit assumptions on human mobility, i.e., $\Delta K \leq U_{s,\max}^{QS}$, where $U_{s,\max}^{QS}$ denotes the maximum admissible elastic energy derived from quasi-static thresholds.
 The second adopts the model in \eqref{eq:clamped_scenario}, which explicitly assumes an immobilized human body part.
 In this case, the entire pre-impact kinetic energy may be transferred to the human, leading to the stricter condition $K_0 \leq U_{s,\max}^{QS}$.
 For the transient contact, we consider the standard constraint \eqref{eq:constr_k} as specified in ISO/TS 15066, i.e., $\Delta K \leq U_{s,\max}^{T}$, where $U_{s,\max}^{T}$ is derived from force and pressure limits scaled with respect to quasi-static values.
 In accordance with the technical specification, these transient limits are obtained by applying a multiplicative factor of two to the quasi-static values for all body regions, with the exception of the skull/forehead and the face, for which no scaling is applied.
 Within the same figure, we also compare speed limits obtained using two different estimates of the robot’s effective mass: the constant value $m_R^{ISO}$ and the configuration-dependent apparent mass $m_\mathbf{u}(q)$.
 While $m_R^{ISO}$ yields a constant speed limit for each body region, $m_\mathbf{u}(q)$ varies with the robot's configuration and contact direction.
-Consequently, the latter is reported as a statistical distribution, visualized through boxplot representations.
+Consequently, the latter is visualized using boxplots, which summarize the spread across the sampled configurations.

 As expected, limits related to transient contact are on average higher than the other formulations across all body regions, reflecting the relaxed constraints when clamping is not expected.
 In potentially-clamped scenarios, the mobility-dependent constraint $K_0 \leq U_{s,\max}^{QS}$ yields lower average speed limits than the ISO-recommended quasi-static formulation $\Delta K \leq U_{s,\max}^{QS}$, indicating that the ISO approach may underestimate the risk in these situations.
 The largest discrepancies between these two constraints occur for the neck, hands/fingers, and arms, regions that combine lower tissue stiffness with smaller effective mass, making them more sensitive to the assumption of human immobility.
 Finally, using the constant mass $m_R^{ISO}$ produces generally lower speed limits for each body region compared to the configuration- and direction-dependent apparent mass $m_\mathbf{u}(q)$, highlighting the performance gains achievable when accounting for the robot’s dynamic inertia.